U.S. sanctions China company over ties to N. Korea nuke program

 WASHINGTON, Sept.
 26, Kyodo

-The United States on Monday blacklisted a Chinese trading company for its involvement in North Korea's proliferation of weapons of mass destruction as part of efforts to tighten punitive measures against Pyongyang over its Sept.
-9 nuclear test and a series of ballistic missile launches.
+The United States on Monday blacklisted a Chinese trading company for its involvement in North Korea's proliferation of weapons of mass destruction, making it Washington's first punitive action against Pyongyang over its Sept.
+9 nuclear test.

 The Treasury Department said it imposed sanctions on Dandong Hongxiang Industrial Development Co. and four of its executives for using "an illicit network of front companies, financial facilitators and trade representatives to facilitate transactions on behalf of Korea Kwangson Banking Corporation."